cogent-computing/COPED/tasks/README.md

 This directory contains CoPED data pipeline processing tasks.

-Each task is runnable manually using `docker compose run` or automatically using Apache Airflow.
-Tasks are generally long running and have dependencies, which can be managed in Airflow.
+Each task is runnable manually using `docker compose run` or automatically as part of a pipeline using Apache Airflow.
+Tasks are generally long running and cover the entire DB.
+They have been designed to be idempotent and self-contained with respect to their dependencies on other tasks: assuming the dependencies have been met, then running a task twice will not make any changes to existing data.

 > To run tasks manually use:
 >